anoma/juvix/README.md

 ## The Juvix programming language

 Juvix provides a high degree of assurance.
 The Juvix compiler runs several static analyses which guarantee the absence of runtime errors.
-Analyses performed include termination, arity, and type checking.
+Analyses performed include termination and type checking.
 As a result, functional programs, especially validity predicates, can be written with greater confidence in their correctness.

 Some language features in Juvix include:

-- unicode syntax
+- Haskell/Agda-like syntax with support for Unicode
+- Type inference
-- parametric polymorphism
+- Parametric polymorphism
-- inductive and parametric data types
+- User defined inductive data types
-- higher-order functions
+- Higher-order functions
-- implicit arguments
-- holes in expressions
-- axioms for non-computable terms

 The Juvix module system allows developers to break down their programs into smaller, reusable modules that can be compiled separately and combined to create larger programs.
 These modules can be used to build libraries, which can then be documented using Juvix's built-in documentation generation tool, see for example, [the Juvix standard library's website](https://anoma.github.io/juvix-stdlib/).
 For further